-New Cargo eBike and Custom, Modular Package Delivery Trailers to Operate in the Pike Place Market Area from South Belltown to the Southern End of the Market, Inclusive of Western Avenue
+New Cargo eBike and Custom, Modular Package.
+Includes Delivery Trailers to Operate in the Pike Place Market Area.
+That’s from South Belltown to the Southern End of the Market, Inclusive of Western Avenue

-SEATTLE, October 25, 2018 – In an effort to address growing traffic congestion and air quality concerns, UPS (NYSE: UPS) and Seattle Mayor Jenny Durkan today announced the deployment of an innovative downtown delivery pilot project using pedal-assist cargo eBikes and customized, modular trailers.
-The cargo eBikes will operate in the historic Pike Place Market and downtown Seattle area on sidewalks and in designated bike lanes.
+SEATTLE, October 25, 2018 – UPS going eBike in an effort to address growing traffic congestion and air quality concerns.
+So UPS (NYSE: UPS) and Seattle Mayor Jenny Durkan announced the deployment of an innovative downtown delivery pilot project.
+They are using pedal-assist cargo eBikes and customized, modular trailers.
+The cargo eBikes will operate in the historic Pike Place Market.
+In addition though the downtown Seattle area on sidewalks and in designated bike lanes.

-UPS partnered with the Seattle Department of Transportation to develop plans for the new pilot program.
-If successful, UPS will expand the route and consider additional cargo eBike deliveries in other areas of the city.
-This is the first tailored urban delivery solution to address growing traffic congestion in Seattle’s downtown corridor, and is part of UPS’s Cycle Logistics Solutions that help reduce carbon emissions, noise, and traffic.
+In addition, UPS partnered with the Seattle Department of Transportation.
+That’s to develop plans for the new pilot program.
+If successful, UPS will expand the route and consider additional cargo eBike.
+Again deliveries in other areas of the city.
+This is the first tailored urban delivery solution.
+Therefore to address growing traffic congestion in Seattle’s downtown corridor, and is part of UPS’s Cycle Logistics Solutions that help reduce carbon emissions, noise, and traffic.

-Truck Trike is the first true industrial trike, with unprecedented payload capacity.
+They call it: Truck Trike is the first true industrial trike.
+That’s with unprecedented payload capacity.
 The Truck Trike is intended for business, with a universal flatbed that can be customized for any use.
 This represents a new class of vehicle, between a 40 lb. bike and a 3,000 lb. truck.
 This human-electric trike design weighs only 250 lbs., yet can carry an unprecedented payload of 600 lbs., leading to very high efficiency.

 Nothing performs like a Truck Trike.
 Mostly because there is nothing else like a Truck Trike.There are a lot of smart reasons to buy a Truck Trike.
 For urban delivery and point-of-sale, it gives you a cost-effective platform that’s easy to maneuver and park in congested areas.
 For schools, universities and municipalities it can reduce overhead while reducing environmental impact.